masgeek/android-signing-plugin/README.md

 ### Output Signed APKs

-As of version 2.2.0, there are two choices for the location where a _Sign APKs_ build step will write signed APKs.
-You can change this behavior by clicking the _Advanced_ button in the _Sign APKs_ step form group of a Freestyle job, and checking the desired radio button in the _Signed APK Destination_ group.
+As of version 2.2.0, there are two choices for the location where a _Sign Android APKs_ build step will write signed APKs.
+You can change this behavior by clicking the _Advanced_ button in the _Sign Android APKs_ step form group of a Freestyle job, and checking the desired radio button in the _Signed APK Destination_ group.
 * _Output to unsigned APK sibling_ - The new and default choice writes the signed APK to the same directory where the input unsigned APK resides, the same as the standard Android Gradle build would do.
-This option is useful when you want to use your Gradle build script to do something like publish the signed APK in a Gradle build step after your _Sign APKs_ build step runs.
+This option is useful when you want to use your Gradle build script to do something like publish the signed APK in a Gradle build step after your _Sign Android APKs_ build step runs.
 The standard Gradle Android plugin build should produce an unsigned APK named with the `-unsigned.apk` suffix.
 In that case, the _Android Signing Plugin_ plugin will simply remove the `-unsigned` component to create the signed APK file name.
 Otherwise,